manasye/CMS-Blogging-System/README.md

 # CMS-Blogging-System
-A blog made with PHP and MySQL
+A blog made with PHP and MySQL with Content Management System.
+HTML template is from startbootstrap.com